skyssolutions/lynxchan/src/be/Readme.txt

 ssl(Boolean): if true, will listen to https on port 443.
 fePath: absolute path to the directory containing the fe files.
-Defaults to the relative path to the src/fe diretory. pageSize(Number): amount of threads on each board page.
+Defaults to the relative path to the src/fe diretory. pageSize(Number): amount of threads on each board page. previewPostCount(Number): number of preview posts on a thread.

 db.json:
 address: address of the database.